"

 The process used in the method of sections is outlined below:

-1. In the beginning it is usually useful to label the members in your truss.
+1. In the beginning, it is usually useful to label the members in your truss.
 This will help you keep everything organized and consistent in later analysis.
-In this book, the members will be labeled with letters.
+In this book, the members will be labelled with letters.

 2. Treating the entire truss structure as a rigid body, draw a free body diagram, write out the equilibrium equations, and solve for the external reacting forces acting on the truss structure.
 This analysis should not differ from the analysis of a single rigid body.

-• Any external reaction or load forces that may be acting at the section.
+• Any external reaction or load forces that may be acting on the section.

-5. Write out the equilibrium equations for each section you drew a free body diagram of.
+5. Write out the equilibrium equations for each section for which you drew a free body diagram.
 These will be extended bodies, so you will need to write out the force and the moment equations.

 6. Finally, solve the equilibrium equations for the unknowns.
 You can do this algebraically, solving for one variable at a time, or you can use matrix equations to solve for everything at once.
 If you assumed that all forces were tensile earlier, remember that negative answers indicate compressive forces in the members.